Bug report #11524

 Reopening the issue so another user may submit a suggested patch and sample project.

 #11 Updated by Benjamin Trigona-Harany over 5 years ago

 I did some testing and the issue appears to be that when creating QgsRelationEditorWidget, we need to set the button toggle state only once the relation feature is set with setRelationFeature().
 You can see the bug in the attached project in 2.6.1 by editing the parent feature.

 The attached patch should fix the issue.

-#12 Updated by Matthias Kuhn about 5 years ago
+#12 Updated by Matthias Kuhn over 5 years ago

 - Status changed from Reopened to Closed